ebi-gene-expression-group/atlas-heatmap/README.md

 ```

 ##### Notes for developers
 `imports-loader`, although not strictly needed, is necessary to build the `anatomogram` package and therefore it is
 included in `devDependencies`.

-At the time of writing the docs are over the code: [here](https://github.com/gxa/atlas-heatmap/blob/master/src/Main.jsx)
+The authoritative docs are the code itself, here is the main function: [here](https://github.com/gxa/atlas-heatmap/blob/master/src/Main.jsx)

 #### Licence